HirenPatel411/CSCI-2910/README.md

-# CSCI-2910
+# Introduction
-Server-Side Web Programming
+  This repository has my completed projects from Server-Side Web Programming.

+## Language
+  C#

+## Final Grade Received
+  A